 Q: Can you help me understanding the dialect some of Chopin’s characters are speaking in this story?

-A: You might try reading those passages aloud–or you might find someone who can read them aloud with feeling.
+A: You might try reading those passages aloud–or you might find a native speaker of English who can read them aloud with feeling.
 Chopin is capturing what her characters sound like as they speak, so it may be helpful to hear the story, rather than read it.

 For example, here’s a passage from the beginning of “Regret” in which Odile is speaking to Mamzelle Aurélie:

 “It’s no question, Mamzelle Aurélie; you jus’ got to keep those youngsters fo’ me tell I come back.
 Dieu sait, I would n’ botha you with ‘em if it was any otha way to do!
 Make ‘em mine you, Mamzelle Aurélie; don’ spare ‘em.
 Me, there, I’m half crazy between the chil’ren, an’ Léon not home, an’ maybe not even to fine po’ maman alive encore!”

 If you could hear that read aloud, you might understand better.
 In today’s standard American English, the character is saying something like: